lorenadarwiche/BudgetPlanner/README.md

 - View all transactions in the transaction list
 - Delete transactions by clicking the trash icon

+### Exporting Data

+1. Click the **"Export Data"** button in the Transaction History section
+2. Choose your preferred format:
+   - **CSV**: Compatible with Excel, Google Sheets, and most data tools
+   - **Excel**: Includes summary statistics (total income, expenses, and balance)
+3. The file will download automatically with the current date in the filename

+### Setting Up Recurring Transactions

+1. When adding a transaction, check the box **"Make this a recurring transaction"**
+2. Choose your settings:
+   - **Frequency**: Daily, Weekly, Monthly, or Yearly
+   - **Start Date**: When the recurring transaction begins
+   - **End Date** (Optional): When to stop generating transactions
+3. Click **"Add"**
+4. The **first transaction is created immediately**, and future transactions will be generated automatically

+**How It Works:**
+- The first transaction appears instantly in your transaction list
+- Future transactions are automatically generated when you open the app (if due)
+- Transactions are processed based on the last generated date
+- Each transaction can be deleted individually, even if created from a recurring rule

+**Managing Recurring Transactions:**
+- View all your recurring transactions in the "Recurring Transactions" section
+- **Edit**: Click the edit button to modify amount, frequency, dates, or description (perfect for fixing mistakes like choosing "monthly" instead of "daily")
+- **Pause/Resume**: Temporarily stop or restart automatic generation
+- **Delete**: Remove the recurring rule (past transactions remain unless deleted individually)

+**Example Use Cases:**
+- Monthly rent or mortgage payments
+- Weekly grocery budgets
+- Daily coffee expenses
+- Yearly subscription renewals
+- Bi-weekly salary deposits

 ## Project Structure

 ```